Accengage/accengage-ios-sdk-samples/CustomInApp/README.md

 ```

 ### URL
-To open an URL when the clic on the left button:
+To open an URL when the user clicks on the left button:

 | Additional display parameters KEY | Additional display parameters VALUE |
 |------------------------------------|-------------------------------------|